What is a Non-Compete Agreement?

 The following are some of the situations when an employee may be required by their employer to sign a non-compete agreement:

 An employee may be asked to sign an agreement when he/she is leaving the company voluntarily or when the employer decides to end their working relationship.
 The agreement prevents the employee from competing with the employer by either starting a similar business or working with a competitor in the same market.
-The pact should stipulate the duration of the contract and outline the type of competitors or companies that the employee should not work with.
+The pact should stipulate the duration of the agreement and outline the type of competitors or companies that the employee should not work with.

 When a company hires independent contractors or consultants to address internal company issues, the employer may require them to sign a non-compete covenant.
 The agreement prevents the contractors from using the company data or trade secrets after the end of the contract.